rehierl/node-tree-outliner/3-basic-design/3-9-0-design-x.md

 Note that this case can be understood to contain two subsequent subtrees that have `n1` and `n3` as their root nodes.
-Because of that, this case is similar to case 1: `s2` will be closed before `n4` is entered.
+Because of that, this case is similar to case 1: `s2` will be closed before `n4` is even entered.

-Note that the node levels of the corresponding sectioning nodes don't even have to be equal for as long as both nodes are located within two different subtrees.
+Note that the node levels of the corresponding sectioning nodes don't have to be identical for as long as both nodes are located within two different subtrees.
 The effect will still be covered by case 1: `s2` will be closed before `n4` is entered.